libo-huang/libo-huang/README.md

 Welcome to my GitHub.

-I am currently an Assistant Researcher at the Institute of Computing Technology, Chinese Academy of Science.
+I am currently an Assistant Researcher at the Institute of Computing Technology, Chinese Academy of Science ([ICT, CAS](http://www.ict.ac.cn/)).

 My research lies in **machine learning theories** and **deep learning applications**, with a special focus on building memorizing visual systems that are continual and data-efficient.